Censys Query Language

 will return hosts that have port 8880 open (with any service running on it) and an HTTP service running on any port.

-Note that the query syntax provided above does not require that returned matches are on the same service, just that a host has both of the queried field values present anywhere on the record.
+Note that the query syntax provided in the table above does not require that returned matches are on the same service, just that a host has both of the queried field values present anywhere on the record.
 The query syntax above could return host records that use port 8880 and are not HTTP.
 To require that multiple search criteria are present in a single nested object, you need to use nested fields.

 or